Lise Payette: Life and career

 Payette was born in Verdun, Quebec, the daughter of Fernand Ouimet, a bus driver, and Cécile Chartier.
-She was educated in Montreal, Quebec.
+She was educated in Montreal, Quebec and married André Payette.
 She started a career in journalism at a radio station in Trois-Rivières in 1954.
 She held various jobs, including editor of the weekly Frontier Rouyn-Noranda, host of the show La Femme dans le monde (The Woman in the World) at CKRN and secretary and public relations officer for the United Steelworkers of America.
 While living in Paris she wrote for Petit Journal at the Patrie, for New Journal, and for Châtelaine magazine.

 Payette returned to Montreal where she worked on the television program Interdit aux hommes ("prohibited to men") for Radio-Canada.
 From 1965 to 1972, Payette worked on a series of animated television programs for the French and English networks of the CBC.
 From 1972-75, Payette was the host of the TV series Appelez moi Lise" (Call Me Lise) and Lise Lib.
 Payette was appointed President of the Quebec National Holidays Committee in 1975.

 Payette held several portfolios in the René Lévesque government.
 She was Minister for Consumer Affairs, Cooperatives and Financial Institutions, the Minister of State for the Status of Women, and the Minister of State for Social Development.
-The phrase "Je me souviens" ("I remember") on Quebec vehicle license plates is attributed to Payette, replacing the old slogan of "La Belle Province".
+In 1978, she spearheaded the initiative to change the slogan on Quebec license plates from "La Belle Province" ("The Beautiful Province") to "Je me souviens" ("I remember"), the motto carved under the provincial coat of arms above the entrance of the Quebec Parliament Building.
 Payette was also instrumental in the founding of the SAAQ automobile insurance company of Quebec, and the updating of the Civil Code of Quebec, allowing two surnames for children.

 During the campaign for the 1980 Quebec referendum Payette denounced women supporters of the "No" side as Yvettes (the name of a docile young girl in an old school textbook).
 She went so far as calling Claude Ryan's wife, Madeleine Guay, an "Yvette".
 This backfired spectacularly as "the Yvettes", led by Guay, held a number of political rallies in response to her remarks.
 As Donald Brittain put it in his documentary series of René Lévesque and Pierre Elliott Trudeau, The Champions, "The old women were proud to be 'Yvettes'.
 The young women resented being 'Yvettes'.
 Payette had galvanized them into a fighting force".
 The first of those rallies happened on March 30 when a group of 1,700 women held the brunch des Yvettes at the Château Frontenac in Quebec City.
 A major rally occurred at the Montreal Forum on April 7 when 14,000 women denounced the minister's declarations about women and manifested their support for the "No" side.
 This was the first major rally for the "No" side in the campaign.
 This would be followed by many more rallies, particularly by women groups.
 Lise Payette would eventually apologize for her remarks.